rickb777/date/README.md

  * `clock.Clock` which expresses a wall-clock style hours-minutes-seconds with millisecond precision.
  * `timespan.DateRange` which expresses a period between two dates.
- * `timespan.TimeSpan` which expresses a duration of time between two instants.
+ * `timespan.TimeSpan` which expresses a duration of time between two instants (see RFC5545).
  * `view.VDate` which wraps `Date` for use in templates etc.

 See [package documentation](https://godoc.org/github.com/rickb777/date) for